 Melissa also devotes her time to a number of pro bono matters.
 She has represented clients seeking asylum, as well as clients in matrimonial and custody matters.

-Melissa has been recognized by Chambers USA where clients describe her as "very smart" and note that she "offers great insight," by Diversity Journal as a Woman Worth Watching, by Latino Leaders Magazine as a Latino Lawyer to Keep on the Watch, by Super Lawyers as a Rising Star and by Best Lawyers on its Ones to Watch list.
+Melissa has been recognized by Chambers USA where clients describe her as "very smart" and note that she "offers great insight," by Benchmark Litigation, by Diversity Journal as a Woman Worth Watching, by Latino Leaders Magazine as a Latino Lawyer to Keep on the Watch, by Lawdragon on its 500 X – The Next Generation list, by Super Lawyers as a Rising Star and by Best Lawyers.

 Non-Competition Agreements and Restrictive Covenants